researcherben/workflow-manager/README.md

+Default option for bash commands: execute interactively in a terminal

+Smarter approach: use a shell script.
+Enables reply of commands and commentary.
+But even a script doesn't capture metadata.

-# workflow manager
+# Python-based bash workflow manager

-Document the commands used and the results of those commands.
+Document shell commands used and the results of those commands.

+This is like a Jupyter notebook that uses the bash kernel, but collects meta data:
+* hostname
+* start time per command
+* end time per command
+* command duration
+The downside of launching shell commands using Python's subprocess is the lack of environment variables

 # command line use